 Student aid for all programs, Pell Grant, Federal Work-Study, Federal Direct Subsidized and Unsubsidized Loans, Federal PLUS Loans, Federal GradPLUS Loans and Signature Student Loans for students are credited to the student's account.
-Please refer to SECTION 5: FINANCIAL AID, TUITION AND FEES - Payment of Tuition and Fees of this catalog for detailed information on Payment of Tuition and Fees.
+Please refer to Section 5: Financial Aid, Tuition and Fees - Payment of Tuition and Fees.